enthought/envisage/docs/source/message_of_the_day.rst

 The 'acme.motd' plugin
 ~~~~~~~~~~~~~~~~~~~~~~

-As showm above, the corresponding plugin implementation is in the
+As shown above, the corresponding plugin implementation is in the
 MOTDPlugin_ class::

   class MOTDPlugin(Plugin):